radhikasundararaman24/Flight-Management/docs/tutorials/new-reservation.md

 # Add a new reservation

- This resource retrieves all the reservations in the source.
+ This API retrieves all the reservations stored in the Flight Management database source.

 ## Prerequisites